-In response to considerable feedback from the African American/Black community regarding perceived gaps in mental health and wellness services, Sacramento County collaborated with Sierra Health Foundation: Center for Health Program Management to implement the Trauma Informed Wellness Program (TIWP) for the African American/Black Community (AABC).
-The TIWP launched in February 2021 and includes several strategies identified by AABC members that would help improve their mental health and wellness.
-These strategies include community education around trauma, mental health conditions and Adverse Childhood Experiences; assistance with navigating complex systems of care; and supportive services such as support groups/healing circles, Cultural Brokering, peer support and advocacy, life skills coaching and age appropriate mentoring.
-The TIWP will serve approximately 300 AABC members in Sacramento County each year, including all ages and genders and will assist with linking community members to services during and after the COVID-19 crisis.
+In response to considerable feedback from the African American/Black community regarding perceived gaps in mental health and wellness services, Sacramento County collaborated with Sierra Health Foundation: Center for Health Program Management (The Center) to implement the Informed Wellness Program (TIWP) for the American/Black Community (AABC).
+This program launched in February 2021 and includes several strategies identified by AABC members that would help improve their mental health and wellness.
+These strategies include community education around trauma, mental health conditions and Adverse Childhood Experiences; assistance with navigating complex systems of care; and supportive services such as support groups/healing circles, Cultural Brokering, peer support and advocacy, life skills coaching, and age-appropriate mentoring.
+In 2022, TWIP underwent a name change to the Community Responsive Wellness Program for the Black Communities of Sacramento (CRWP).
+The program serves approximately 300 AABC members in Sacramento County each year, including all ages and genders, and will assist with linking community members to services during and after the COVID-19 crisis.

-Please see response to Criterion 1, III A for a description of the Behavioral Health Racial Equity Collaborative (BHREC) and the targeted universalism approach BHS utilized to work on achieving behavioral health equity for individuals who identify as African American/Black/of African Descent.
+Please see response to Criterion 1, III A for a description of the Behavioral Health Racial Equity Collaborative (BHREC) and the targeted universalism approach BHS utilized to work on achieving behavioral health equity for individuals who identify as African American/Black/of African Descent and Latino/Latinx/Hispanic community.
 Please see response to Criterion 7 I A 1 for a description of the actions taken by BHS in response to community feedback from the BHREC-hosted focus groups about community members being unfamiliar with how to apply for a county job.